hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 1. lakes   570
 1. roads   2500
 1. cities  300

-Let's we assume database query time and drawing time are equal and proportionnal to the number of features in the layer.
+For the example, we will assume database query time and drawing time are equal and proportional to the number of features in the layer (1).

 The largest layer is *roads* ; it is 4 time larger thant the others.
 Hence we should launch the query to get the features for roads before the drawing of layer *urban areas*, so that the query is finished when the drawing of roads is about to start.

+If you have no idea at all, **4** is a good start.

+(1) If you use two identical servers, and you have optimized layers according to [rendering optimizations with PoistGIS](OptimizeRenderingWithPostGIS), you can assume queries and drawing are about the same time, except for drawing labels that are slower than queries.

+### Impact on the database server
+If `max_async_connection` is set to 4, and the pool of database connection (`max_size`), when rendering one map, the database is likely to receveive 20 SQL queries at the same time.

+You must ensure the parameter `max_connections` in [postgresql.conf](http://www.postgresql.org/docs/9.3/static/runtime-config-connection.html) can handle at least `max_async_connection` x `max_size`.
+Be carrefull when changing `max_connections`, because it might use more memory on the server (see `work_mem` in http://www.postgresql.org/docs/9.3/static/runtime-config-resource.html)

+### Tip : how to mesure the drawing / waiting for the database ratio
+Monitor your CPU activity while rendering maps in a loop, for exemple with htop under Linux.
+You must have removed all non-PostGIS layers and set the `asynchronous_request` parameter to **false**.
+If the activity of the only CPU used is 40%, you can deduce that Mapnik spends 40% of time drawing and 60% waiting for the result of database queries.